 To stay ahead of the curve and optimize your marketing efforts, you need marketing analytics, accessible and usable by everyone in your marketing team, to put your most valuable data to work.
 Here, we’ll take a deep dive into marketing analytics, including common challenges, benefits, and some tips to help get you started.

-What is marketing analytics?
+- What is marketing analytics?

 Marketing analytics is the practice of capturing and analyzing data to understand, track, and optimize marketing efforts to efficiently drive growth.
 Marketing analytics are a great example of how business analytics can help your business grow efficiently.
 A strong marketing analytics practice leverages metrics like campaign attribution, customer acquisition cost, and brand awareness to help you better understand marketing effectiveness and ROI.

 The goal is to gather data that is mined from all marketing channels and consolidated into one platform, like a cloud data warehouse, which allows for richer insights.
-Having the right marketing analytics solution makes it easy to course-correct your strategy in real time and boost campaign outcomes.
+Having the right marketing analytics tools makes it easy to course-correct your strategy in real time and boost campaign outcomes.

 For example, an ecommerce organization wants to identify top items by season in order to plan more effectively.
 The organization then captures customer behavior and purchasing decisions data across the end-to-end customer journey.
 Marketing analytics identifies a large uptick in the search, digital interaction, and subsequent purchase of a particular clothing product over the holiday season.
 Using those insights, the company launches a marketing campaign that targets key demographics, offers discounted sales of that product, and recommends similar products leading up to the next holiday season.
 The result?
 More sales, new customers, and a better customer experience that increase retention.